ThiagoOggioni/CouchDB_View_Index/README.md

 "warning": "The number of documents examined is high in proportion to the number of results returned.
 Consider adding a more specific index to improve this."}

-Recebendo essa mensagem após a realização da consulta é extremamente aconselhavél a criação do índice que trará ganhos muito significativos para a recuperação de dados.
+Recebendo essa mensagem é extremamente aconselhavél a criação do índice, pois trará ganhos de desempenho muito significativos para a recuperação de dados.

 ## 5 - Listar os Índices